edithturn/CKAD-training/Categories/Application-Design-and-Build.md

 A job creates one or more pods and will continue to retry the pods until it successfully completes the number of pods defined in the Job.
 A Job needs a Pod definition for its creation.

-Let's see this Pod Defination, which purpose is add two numbers.
+Let's see this Pod Definition, which purpose is to add two numbers.

 ```yaml
 apiVersion: v1